gsalzer/skelcodes/README.md

    addresses.
 In each group, we select one bytecode and one deployment address according to the following criteria, with priority decreasing from top to bottom.

-    - We prefer addresses, where the contract has not yet self-destructed.
+    - We prefer addresses, where the contract has not self-destructed until block 13,500,000.
     - We prefer addresses, where [Etherscan](https://etherscan.io) provides verified source code.
     - We prefer addresses of earlier deployments.

-   The first two criteria ensure that we pick a deployment address where we find more information on Etherscan, if available.
-(Etherscan removes the information once a contract self-destructs.)
+   The first two criteria prefer deployment addresses where [Etherscan](https://etherscan.io) provides more information.
+Note, however, that the criteria refer to moving targets: Contracts keep self-destructing, Etherscan removes information on self-destructed contracts, and new source codes are uploaded every day.

 ## Supplementary data